ShipmasterKyle/Chao-Engine/README.md

 The first chao garden engine for roblox.

 ## Overview
 This is a code framework for the Chao Garden as seen in Sonic Adventure 2.
 Its coded entirely in Luau with Roblox API.
-The goal of this is to be both a proof of concept, a showcase of the skills I've gained over the last few years and a fully functional game.
+The goal of this is a proof of concept, a showcase of the skills I've gained over the last few years and will soon be a fully functional game.

 ## Features
 - Chao Eggs